kasemir/org.csstudio.display.builder/Readme.md

    the "pv_name".
 The "value" is updated with the current VType.
    Representation then needs to reflect the current "value".

- * Wudget can 'write' to the primary PV.
+ * Widget can 'write' to the primary PV.

  * Each script in the "scripts" property is parsed, its PVs are created, and the script is triggered when any of its input PVs change.